reacan/digisnacks/content/post/debian-persistent-live/index.en.md

 <center><img src="debian-persistent-live-grub-boot-menu.png"></center>

-It can boot pretty much any device that has a 64-bit CPU, does not matter if the device uses BIOS or UEFI, and it get's along with secure boot real nice.
-Yes, the boot menu is boringly grey, as not to attract any unnecessary attention when used in public.
+It can boot pretty much any device that has a 64-bit CPU, does not matter if the device uses BIOS or UEFI, and it gets along with secure boot real nice.
+The boot menu is boringly grey, as not to attract any unnecessary attention when used in public.

 {{< figureCupper
 img="Screenshot from 2024-03-22 14-26-03.png"